Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice

-To explore multifractal properties of our model, we plot average fractal dimension and its standard deviation for all states against the system size and a few values of $q$ (Fig. \ref{Plot_energies_and_average_fractal_dim_loop_over_L}).
-At zero, as well as at small $t_{inter}$, we observe that as the system size increases, the average fractal dimension of all states in the system approaches $1$ and its standard deviation approaches $0$.
-In other words, we confirm that in both topological and non-topological weakly coupled phases, the bulk eigenstates are fully extended in the same way as in a fully periodic system.
+To explore multifractal properties of our model, we plot average fractal dimension and its standard deviation for all states against the system size (once again we assume that the system forms a square with $L_x = L_y$) and a few values of $q$ (Fig. \ref{Plot_energies_and_average_fractal_dim_loop_over_L}).
+At zero $t_{inter}$, we observe that as the system size increases, the average fractal dimension of all states in the system approaches $1$ and its standard deviation approaches $0$.
+In other words, we confirm that in both topological and non-topological weakly coupled phases, the bulk eigenstates are fully extended as they are expected to be in a fully periodic system.

-Characterizing multifractal properties at large $t_{inter}$ turns out to be challenging because finite size corrections to fractal dimensions scale as $1/\log(L)$, and because of that it is impossible to obtain reliable results for any realistic system size, which can be handled numerically.
-Nevertheless, when we plot average fractal dimensions and their deviations as a function of the system size in the 'strongly coupled' phase, we observe that the former converge to values smaller than $1$, and the latter converge to values greater than $0$.
+Characterizing multifractal properties at non-zero $t_{inter}$ turns out to be challenging because finite size corrections to fractal dimensions scale as $1/\log(L)$ for a system with a linear size $L$ \footnote{One can see this just by writing a wavefunctions as $\psi \sim C/\sqrt{L}$ and plugging into the Eq. \ref{Frac_dim}}, and because of that it is impossible to obtain reliable results for any realistic system size, which can be handled numerically.
+For this reason, we cannot say confidently whether average fractal dimensions approach $1$ at $t_{inter}=1$.
+However, when we plot average fractal dimensions and their deviations as a function of the system size in the 'strongly coupled' phase ($t_{inter}=10$), we observe that the former converge to values smaller than $1$, and the latter converge to values greater than $0$.
 Furthermore, we can see that as the system size grows, average fractal dimensions converge to different values for various $q$.
-Thus we confirm that eigenstates in the strongly coupled phase are multifractal - they are neither extended, nor localized.
+Thus we can say fairly confidently that eigenstates in the strongly coupled phase are multifractal - they are neither extended, nor localized.